 One of approximately twenty doctoral programs in Slavic Studies in the U.S., the Slavic department at the University of Pittsburgh has six full-time tenured faculty members.
-In both the undergraduate and graduate areas, the Slavic Department teaches courses in Russian, Polish, B/C/S (Bosnian, Croatian, Serbian), Slovak, and Ukrainian, but remains primarily Russian-oriented, this fact reflecting, on the undergraduate level, the interests of most potential majors and, on the graduate level, the current needs of the field.
+In both the undergraduate and graduate areas, the Slavic Department teaches courses in Russian, Polish, B/C/M/S (Bosnian, Croatian, Montenegrin, Serbian), Slovak, and Ukrainian, but remains primarily Russian-oriented, this fact reflecting, on the undergraduate level, the interests of most potential majors and, on the graduate level, the current needs of the field.
 At present the undergraduate majors offered are in Russian and Slavic Studies, with the possibility of a self-designed major in Polish.
 A minor in Slovak is available.
 The Russian major stresses language proficiency, the study of major periods and authors, and the culture of the former Soviet Union.
 The MA program in literature and culture, together with a Russian and East European Studies certificate, is suitable for students planning careers in government, business, or teaching.
 The PhD in literature and culture is often combined with Certificates in Cultural Studies, Film Studies or Russian and East European Studies.

 Owing to an exceptionally strong auxiliary program in Russian and East European Studies, under the aegis of the University Center for International Studies, the University of Pittsburgh has a program of faculty and student contacts and exchanges with Eastern Europe, including Russia, Poland, Slovakia, the Czech Republic, the former Yugoslavia and Bulgaria.